April 10, 2012

 Agua Tibia’s summit

-Once Phil and I had our fill of idleness, we retraced our steps back to the Palomar-Magee trail, and continued south towards Crosley Saddle and our next destination, Eagle Crag.
-This section of the trail was overgrown as before but without the fallen trees, so pace didn’t suffer too much.
-Bright-colored tags marked parts of the route, but it seemed rather unnecessary.
-We did notice pockets of Poodle-dog bush, which we avoided like the plague.
+Once Phil and I had our fill of idleness, we retraced our steps back to the Palomar-Magee trail.
+We continued south towards Crosley Saddle and our next destination, Eagle Crag.
+This section of the trail was overgrown as before but with less deadfall, so pace didn’t suffer too much.
+Some of the route was flagged with brightly colored plastic here.
+We started noticing pockets of Poodle-dog bush, and avoided contact at all costs.
 A downhill all-the-way mile and a half got us to the leftovers of the sign that still marks Crosley Saddle and the junction with the upper terminus of the Wild Horse trail.

 Looking towards Eagle Crag while descending to Crossley Saddle